leafOfTree/vim-project/README.md

 Project 'demo', { 'note': 'Just for demo', 'root': 'src' }
 ```

-- `note`: note for the project, which is shown on project list.
+- `note`: note shown on project list.
-- `root`: root for the project, which is used when opening project root.
+- `root`: root used when opening project root.

 ### Custom mapping for commands